How do you like the sound of 12 power packed remedies and tips that show you how to get rid of vaginal odor!

 Yes, no soap must ever inside your vagina.
 But you can use a plain nonfragrant soap like this Dove unscented soap bar for sensitive skin to wash the outside parts of your vagina.

-NO 3: The link between vaginal odor and menopause.
+3. The link between vaginal odor and menopause

 If you stink down there as soon as he ejaculates, it might have more to do on his side.